Xeronaus/Cedaruke/README.md

 I will also continue to update the status and provide information on mod parts that are currently in development or finished.

 In the meantime, you can just wait and do something else or maybe contribute if you like.
-I won't rush because quality is important, you wouldn't want a house without walls right?.
+I won't rush because quality is important, you wouldn't want a house without walls right?